 Speak with a Hammack Law Firm Team Member Today

 Workers’ compensation settlements are not right for every employee or every situation.
-We will assess your case at no cost to you and offer advice about your best options for today and the future.
-Contact us now at (864) 326-3333 to talk to a Greenville team member who you can trust to treat you like family.
+We will assess your case at no cost to you and advise you on your options for financial recovery.